gee-community/pygaul/docs/usage.rst

 Find administrative names
 -------------------------

-To get the available name and GAUL code in a administrative layer you can use the :code:`AdmNames` class with the same parameters.
-Use then these names in a :code:`AdmItems` request to get the geometry.
+To get the available name and GAUL code in a administrative layer you can use the :code:`Names` class with the same parameters.
+Use then these names in a :code:`Items` request to get the geometry.

 For example to get the names and codes of all the departments in France you can run: